arcticoder/warp-convergence-analysis/README.md

 # warp-convergence-analysis

-Performs a convergence analysis of your warp-solver by using validation results at multiple Δr values, fits observed orders, and emits an **AsciiMath** convergence report.
+Performs a convergence analysis of your warp-solver by using validation results at multiple Δr values, fits observed orders, and emits a **NDJSON** convergence report.

 ## Dependencies